-All types of bbq grills have their pros and cons.
+All different types of grills have pros and cons.
 The fuel used to cook the food is the primary difference between grills.
 Finding the cooker that’s right for you is a matter of personal preference for speed, efficiency, convenience and flavor.

 As you weigh advantages and disadvantages of types of grills, be sure you’re shopping for the size that’s right for your outdoor area.
 Along with the unit’s overall footprint on your deck or patio, also think about the cooking surface of the grill.
-Having a large grill will help ensure there’s enough room to cook a variety of meats and vegetables for your family.
+Having a large grill will help ensure there’s enough room to cook a variety of meats and vegetables.

-Covered charcoal grills offer an easy way to serve up chargrilled flavor, whether you’re camping out, tailgating or simply cooking out in your backyard.
+Charcoal are the best grills to serve up chargrilled flavor, whether you’re camping out, tailgating or simply cooking out in your backyard.
 Heat distribution is designed for a hot, direct zone on the grill surface for browning and searing.
 Push the hot coals to one side to create a cooler, indirect zone where food can cook more slowly by convection airflow.
 In addition to indirect grilling, the tall lid of a covered grill enables you to smoke foods.

 Here are some key things to note about charcoal grills:

-- Cooks at a temperature up to around 700 degress Fahrenheit, with no temperature control knobs.
+Cooks at a temperature up to around 700 degrees Fahrenheit, with no temperature control knobs.

 Like most other types of grills, charcoal grills are made from cast aluminum, sheet metal or stainless steel.
-Kettle grills have a removeable lids that are lifted to access the grilling surface.
+Kettle grills have removable lids that are lifted to access the grilling surface.
 Barrel grills and cart-style grills have hinged lids and often feature side shelves.

-Grill grates can be made from cast iron, chrome- or porcelain-coated steel.
+Grill grates can be made from cast iron or steel coated in chrome or porcelain.
 Depending on the model, a trap door in the grate allows backyard chefs to add more charcoal to the fire when needed.

-Kamado grills are types of charcoal grills that have become popular for their versatility.
-The elongated body of a kamado enables excellent heat circulation to cook food evenly.
-Its thick ceramic construction tolerates high temperatures – even in cold weather – and also maintains low heat for slow cooking.
+Kamado grills are types of grills that have become popular for their versatility.
+The elongated body of a kamado grill enables excellent heat circulation to cook food evenly.
+Its thick ceramic construction tolerates high temperatures, even in cold weather, and also maintains low heat for slow cooking.

 Use it as a grill for steak and other traditional cookout fare, or a smoker for a pork shoulder and other slow-cooked meats.
 Because of the consistent convection heat produced inside a kamado grill, it can also serve as an outdoor oven for baked favorites, such as thin-crust pizza.

-Gas grills are the most popular type of outdoor barbecue grills, primarily for the convenience they provide for fast meals cooked outdoors.
+Gas grills are the best grills for barbecue, primarily for the convenience they provide for fast meals cooked outdoors.

 Natural gas grills have uninterrupted fuel supply, so you won’t need to worry about running out of fuel while barbecuing.
 One trade-off to using this type of fuel is that it requires installing a natural gas line from your house to the grill, which limits the mobility of the grill.

-Here are some key things to note about gas grills:
+Here are some things to know about gas grills:

-- Heats up quickly and is easy to use, requiring very little cleanup.
+They heat up quickly and are easy to use, requiring very little cleanup.

 Gas grills are typically cart-style with a hinged lid and side shelves.
 Built-in grills are a more permanent solution for outdoor kitchens and can use either natural gas or propane for fuel.
 Other options for outdoor cooking in your backyard or campsite include gas-fueled flat top grills that have a Hibachi-style griddle.
 These are perfect for a variety of smaller items and breakfast fare, such as pancakes and bacon.

 Wood pellet grills are popular for providing the best qualities of both charcoal grills and the best gas grills.
-They can be used like convection ovens at a variety of temperatures – from about 160 to 600 degrees Fahrenheit – making them ideal for grilling, smoking, baking, roasting and braising.
+They can be used like convection ovens at a variety of temperatures, from about 160 to 600 degrees Fahrenheit.
+Pellet grills are ideal for grilling, smoking, baking, roasting and braising.

 Pellet grills are electrically powered, but burn hardwood pellets for heat and smoke.
 A hopper dispenses food-safe pellets into the grill as needed to maintain a preset temperature.
-This allows for precise, digital heat control to evenly cook at a consistent temperature like an oven.
+This precise, digital heat control allows the food to be evenly cooked at a consistent temperature, like in an oven.
 Plus, the food takes on the distinct wood-smoked flavor of pellets made from woods such as hickory, mesquite, pecan and apple.

 Some models enable you to adjust the temperature of the grill and monitor your food using your smartphone.
 This feature allows you to tend the fire even when you aren’t right next to the grill.
-This could be from inside your home in cold weather or anytime you can’t be tethered to your grill for low-and-slow cooking.
+You can operate the grill from inside your home on a cold day, for example.

 Heat for vertical smokers can be provided by charcoal, electricity or propane.
-Chips, chunks or pellets of aromatic wood of your choice provide rich, authentic flavors.
+Chips, chunks or pellets of aromatic wood often provide rich, authentic flavors.